haxtheweb/webcomponents/elements/lrn-button/README.md

 Make sure you have [Polyserve][polyserve] and [Web Component Tester][web-component-tester] installed.

-    npm install -g polyserve web-component-tester
+    yarn install -g polyserve web-component-tester

 ## Dev

-    npm start
+    yarn start

 ## Test

-    npm run test
+    yarn run test

 ## Build

-    npm run build
+    yarn run build

 ## Demo

-Run `npm start` and Polyserve will start a server and open your default browser to the demo page of the element.
+Run `yarn start` and Polyserve will start a server and open your default browser to the demo page of the element.

 ## Code style